- our blog

 Check reviews of licensed money lenders in Singapore

-Check the money lender’s reviews on Google and other sites, especially verified reviews to check its reputation and credibility.
-It is better to take a loan with a reliable money lender that has a higher number of positive ratings.
+Before getting a loan from a money lender, scrutinise the money lender’s reviews on Google and other sites, especially verified reviews, to check the quick money lender’s reputation and credibility.
+It is better to take a loan with a registered money lender that has a higher number of positive ratings.

 3

-Approach the licensed money lenders you are interested to take a loan from and ask about their fees.
-It’s always recommended to compare rates across different money lenders before deciding on one.
+Approach the licensed money lenders you are interested in takinge a loan from and ask about their fees and interest rates.
+It’s always recommended to compare rates across different legitimate money lenders before deciding on one.

 4

-Before you sign the loan contract, remember to check their terms and conditions carefully to make sure that all the agreed terms are stated clearly in the contract.
+Before you sign the loan contract, remember to check their T&Cs carefully to make sure that all the agreed terms are stated clearly in the contract.
 If there’s anything that’s unclear, clarify with them.
 If you feel uncomfortable with any terms that you have not agreed to, you can always walk away and choose another money lender.
+There are many good and fast money lenders on the market that can provide you with speedy funds.

 5